csc301-fall-2022/team-project-4-engineers-without-boarders-canada-t/deliverable-1/planning.md

 **Communications:**
  * What is the expected frequency?
 What methods/channels are appropriate?
+   - We expect to hold team meetings at least three times a week, and hold Partner meeting weekly at Monday night.
+And these meetings will be hold on Zoom.
+   - Besides these meetings, we have a private group chat that is used for real-time, quick communication.
  * If you have a partner project, what is your process (in detail) for communicating with your partner?
+   - Our partner has decided to meet with us once a week on Zoom or Google Meeting.
+For short communication and announcement we will be sending emails.

 **Meetings:**
  * How are people held accountable for attending meetings, completing action items?
 Is there a moderator or process?
+   - We post group announcement in our group chat to remind everyone about the action items.
+Our team leader will be the moderator and be responsible for communicating with each individual regarding the attendace and work completion problem.

 ----
 ## Highlights